kkochetov/mobileAppTesting/Readme.md

 Please feel free to include assertions and drivers for either an emulator or a real device.
 Utilise universal locators for elements wherever possible.

 ## My solution
-As mentioned in description I used
+As mentioned in the description I used
 - Appium server itself.
 - Java client for Appium.
 - UiAutomator2 android driver.
 - TestNG as a testing framework (It is only because I used it on my last Java project.
-I have no any problem with JUnit).
+I have no problem with JUnit).
 - Allure for report making (It is a convenient tool for reporting).
 - Maven for build and run tests.
 - And my Samsung as a testing device.
 - Appium Inspector app to find elements and test locators.

-There is auto-test for described scenario in OnboardingProcessTest.java file with some descriptions.
+There is an auto-test for the described scenario in OnboardingProcessTest.java file with some descriptions.

 There is a common process for autotests:
-- Initialize environment (appium driver, install app if needed, clean data etc.)
+- Initialize environment (appium driver, install the app if needed, clean data, etc.)
-- Run test scenario with actions and assertions.
+- Run test scenarios with actions and assertions.
 - Make a report.
-- Uninitialize environment.
+- Uninitialize the environment.

 I used a Page Object Model for making a model of application under the test.
-It is classes in com.praktika.pages package.
+It is in com.praktika.pages package.
-I tried to encapsulate all logic into this page classes.
+I tried to encapsulate all logic into this page's classes.
 It is a good practice because it makes tests "self-documented".

-As for I don`t have access to .apk, the application should be installed to device before running tests This tests need some Environment variables to run:
+As for the, I don`t have access to .apk, the application should be installed on the device before running tests These tests need some Environment variables to run:
 - PLATFORM -- default "android".
 - deviceName -- device name for running tests
 - Package -- package to run and test
 - appiumURL -- URL or Appium server (local in my case)

-All this vars for now has a default values, defined in DriverFactory.java class.
+All these vars for now have default values, defined in DriverFactory.java class.
 It can be redefined by cd\ci or manually set.

 To run tests:
 ```bash